 Punishment may be a byproduct of a Savannah wrongful death case, but in the eyes of the law, it is not the objective.
 Oftentimes, neither death nor harm were the outcome the at-fault party intended in a wrongful death case.

-A Wrongful Death Lawyer is More Likely to Win Your Case
+A Savannah Wrongful Death Lawyer is More Likely to Win Your Civil Case

 In a homicide case, a prosecutor must prove in criminal court that the defendant is guilty of the crime beyond a reasonable doubt.
 That can be tough to do.
 By contrast, a wrongful death lawyer has a much lower burden of proof because his case is brought in civil court.
 Your Savannah wrongful death attorney need only prove that there is more than a 50% chance that the defendant caused your loved one’s death through their negligent actions.

 The attorneys and staff at Kaine Law are deeply sorry for the loss of your family member.
-We hope this information about wrongful death claims and lawsuits in Savannah has brought you some peace of mind.
+We hope this information about wrongful death claims and lawsuits and how we can help you has brought you some peace of mind.
 We are dedicated to our clients and securing justice and fair compensation for them.

 Please know that we stand ready to assist you in this difficult time.
 We will work hard to get you the recovery you deserve.
 Call Kaine Law today for a free case review.